A Probabilistic Framework for Modular Continual Learning: Experiments

-For latent transfer (Table \ref{table:bell_sequences_res_hlt}), NT-only and \PICLE can transfer knowledge across different input distributions and input spaces.
-In $S^{sp}$, the different input space necessitates a different modular architecture for the first $5$ modules, resulting in a much smaller search space, $\mathcal{O}(6^3 = 216)$.
-This allows non-scalable approaches, namely RS and HOUDINI, to also be effective on this sequence. \PICLE's performance demonstrates that combining our search algorithms for PT and NT paths leads to a better performance on sequences that allow for both perceptual and latent transfer.
-Finally, we compared the top-performing methods from Table \ref{table:bell_sequences_res_llt} on $S^{\text{long}}$, a sequence of $60$ problems.
+Finally, to measure scalability, we define $S^{\text{long}}$ which contains $60$ randomly-selected compositional problems.
+We compare to MNTDP-D as it was the only other method able to do well in the large search space of the short sequences.
 PT-only achieved $+7.37$ higher average accuracy than the standalone baseline demonstrating its ability to achieve perceptual transfer on a long sequence of problems.
 MNTDP-D achieved $+8.83$ higher average accuracy than SA which confirmed its scalability. \PICLE performed the best, attaining $+12.25$ higher average accuracy than SA.
-This shows that our approach can successfully attain perceptual and latent transfer across a long sequence of problems.
+This shows that \PICLE can successfully attain perceptual and latent transfer across a long problem sequence.

-\textbf{CTrL benchmarks.} The CTrL benchmark suite ~\citep{veniat2020efficient} defines fewer sequences to evaluate different CL properties.
-Namely, they specify $S^{\text{pl}}$, $S^{\text{+}}$, $S^{-}$, $S^{\text{out}}$, $S^{\text{sp}}$ which are defined identically to ours.
+\textbf{CTrL benchmarks.} The CTrL benchmark suite defines fewer sequences to evaluate different CL properties.
+Namely, they specify $S^{\text{pl}}$, $S^{\text{+}}$, $S^{-}$, $S^{\text{out}}$, $S^{\text{sp}}$ which are defined similarly to ours.
 In contrast, the sequences are over multi-class classification tasks of coloured images from different domains.
 They also use a different modular architecture based on ResNet18 \citep{he2016deep}, which is more complex than the architecture used in the previous benchmarks.
 Our experimental setup, detailed in Appendix \ref{app:ctrl}, mirrors the one used in ~\citet{ostapenko2021continual}, except that we are averaging over three random seeds instead of a single one, all using the same data.
+Each network composes $5$ modules, leading to a smaller search space on the short sequences -- $\mathcal{O}(6^5)$.